• Skip to primary navigation

 • Refrigerate cookie dough two hours (I put it in the freezer for 30 minutes)

-• Use a cookie scoop to form cookie dough balls and place them on a baking sheet covered with parchment paper and bake at 350 degrees F oven for 12-14 minutes on parchment lined cookie sheets until golden brown around the edges.
+• Use a small cookie scoop to form cookie dough balls and place them on a prepared baking sheet covered with parchment paper and bake at 350 degrees F oven for 12-14 minutes on parchment lined cookie sheets until golden brown around the edges.

 gluten free chocolate chip cookies on a cooling rack